What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-RoadAnomaly \cite{RoadAnomalyDataset} aims to test the perception of unusual dangers on the road.
+\paragraph{\textbf{RoadAnomaly:}} RoadAnomaly \cite{RoadAnomalyDataset} aims to test the perception of unusual dangers on the road.
 It comprises 60 images curated from the website and rescaled to 1280×720, each featuring inherent anomalies.
 While seven main categories of anomalies are covered, such as animals and unknown types of vehicles, all anomalies are grouped into a single semantic category.
 All other scene elements are treated as background.
 Semantic and instance-level masks are \href{https://www.epfl.ch/labs/cvlab/data/road-anomaly/}{provided} to distinguish anomalous individuals from the background.
+Nevertheless, the limited scale, heterogeneous web-collected samples, and coarse one-class labeling of this dataset may reduce its reliability and diagnostic value of systematic evaluation, making it more suitable as a supplementary test resource.